psahuNasuni/nasuni-azure-analyticsconnector/README.md

 # nasuni-azure-analyticsconnector
-Terraform Script for provisioning NAC in Azure
+Terraform script for provisioning Nasuni Analytics Connector and indexing Nasuni Volumes in Azure CognitiveSearch